okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/dynamic-whitelist-org-as/index.md

 ---
 title: Use a dynamic group whitelist with the Org Authorization Server
 ---
-To use the Group functions to create a token using a dynamic group whitelist, create a groups claim on an app.
-For an Okta Org Authorization Server, you can only create an ID token with a groups claim.
+To use the Group Functions to create a token using a dynamic group whitelist, create a Groups claim on an app.
+For an Okta Org Authorization Server, you can only create an ID token with a Groups claim.

 1. In the Admin Console, from the **Applications** menu, select **Applications**, and then select the client application that you want to configure.
 2. Navigate to the **Sign On** tab and click **Edit** in the **OpenID Connect ID Token** section.